-The projects based on Open Street Map (OSM), are characterized by highlighting some of the cartographic peculiarities, within the massive collection of open data offered by OSM.
+Open Street Map (OSM)-based projects are characterized by highlighting some of the cartographic peculiarities, within the massive collection of open data offered by OSM.

-The Thunderforest project uses this data provided by OSM to produce thematic maps of various kinds:
+The Thunderforest project uses this data offered by OSM to make thematic maps of different kinds:

-- Open Cycle Map: shows the network of cycle paths for bicycles
+- Open Cycle Map: shows the network of walkable paths for bicycles

-- Transport: highlights the different road and rail routes available
+- Transport: highlights the different routes both by road and rail existing

-- Transport dark: shows the same transport map but with a nocturnal style
+- Transport dark: shows the same transport map but with a night style

-- Landscape: marks the differences between different types of natural landscapes
+- Landscape: makes the differences between different types of natural landscapes

-- Pioneer: Old American West style transportation map, with emphasis on rail lines
+- Pioneer: Old American West-style transport map, with emphasis on rail lines

 - Mobile Atlas: paper atlas style

-For those who love topography, the Open Topo Map project offers a high quality cartography based on the official styles for this representation.
-Elevation data is obtained from the Shuttle Radar Surveying Mission (SRTM).
+For lovers of topography the Open Topo Map project offers a high quality mapping based on the official styles for such representation.
+Elevation data is obtained from the Shuttle Radar Survey Mission (SRTM).

-Covering only Europe we find MTBmap, a project that arises from the need to make cartography oriented towards the realization of routes for cycling and hiking.
-The official routes are highlighted, using different colors according to their characteristics.
+Covering only Europe we find MTBmap, a project that arises from the need to carry out cartography oriented to the realization of routes for both cycling and hiking.
+The official routes are highlighted, using different colors depending on the characteristics of them.

-4UMaps is a project specialized in representing the data that can be useful for trekking, climbing, mountain biking or other outdoor sports.
-In its cartography, the elements in natural spaces stand out, such as: roads, tracks, peaks, fountains, elevation lines, natural elements, etc.
+4UMaps is a project specialized in representing the data that can be useful for hiking, climbing, mountain biking or other outdoor sports.
+In its cartography the elements in natural spaces such as: roads, tracks, peaks, fountains, elevation lines, natural elements, etc. stand out.

-One of the most interesting projects but unfortunately has declined and has not been updated since 2013 is Map1.eu.
-The goal is ambitious, try to recreate an online map with OSM data similar to high quality prints.
+One of the most interesting projects but unfortunately it has declined and has not been updated since 2013 is Map1.eu.
+The goal is ambitious, to try to recreate an online map with OSM data similar to high-quality prints.

-Extracting the characteristics of each route, the Waymarked Trails project is nourished.
-Specialized in obtaining routes for hiking, cycling, mountain biking, horseback riding, skiing or skating.
-Having a certain homologation in the field as they have been marked and prepared for their practices.
-An example would be the Pilgrim's Way to Santiago, where we can observe its routes and even download the track from its website.
+Extracting the characteristics of each route nourishes the Waymarked Trails project.
+Specialized in obtaining trails for hiking, cycling, mountain biking, horseback riding, skiing or skating.
+Having a certain approval in the field having been marked and arranged for the practices of them.
+An example would be the Camino de Santiago, where we can see what its routes are and we can even download the track from its website.

-Another project that offers us thematic layers is GIScience Heidelberg where we can project on the map different elements such as contours of level, shaded relief, roads or administrative boundaries.
+Another project that offers us thematic layers is GIScience Heidelberg where we can project on the map different elements such as contours, shaded relief, roads or administrative boundaries.

-Little by little we will try to complete the catalogue of projects that take advantage of the data offered by OSM.
+Gradually we will try to complete the catalog of projects that take advantage of the data offered by OSM.